MetaCell/PsyNeuLinkView/package/README.md

 # Installing on Linux

-Download bash script to install here
+Download bash script to install [here](https://raw.githubusercontent.com/MetaCell/PsyNeuLinkView/feature/PSYNEU-140/package/linux_installer.sh).
 It's recommended to download it in your home directory.

 On terminal, go to your root directory